 When it comes to managing your services, everyone has different needs and preferences.
 In recent years, there has been a growing movement within the aging and disability communities that is known variously as independent living, self-determination or consumer-direction.
 While there are some differences in each of these, they have basically this philosophy in common: that people are the best judges of what assistance they may need and of how that assistance should be delivered.

-DADS gives you a choice about how your services are managed:
+HHS gives you a choice about how your services are managed:

 Remember that the choice is yours.

 - Personal preference.
 Do you like to make most of your own decisions, or do you want an agency to make most decisions about your services?

 - Time and effort.
 Are you willing to do more work in exchange for more control over your services?